VRT 1: Continuity

 The in-vision presentation was ditched on 26 July 2015.
 Since that day, it is replaced by out-of-vision continuity.

 Seasonal identity

 As of its 2007 rebrand as één, the channel uses different idents, logos, blips and a different colour scheme every season.
-This seasonality concept was abolished when Eén got a new look, created by Gédéon Programmes, in early 2009.
+This seasonality concept was abolished when Eén got a new look, created by Gédéon Communications, in early 2009.